Consolidation of the Cuban Revolution: Agrarian reform and resignations

 In July 1959, army commando Huber Matos grew suspicious of the new government after the deposition of President Manuel Urrutia Lleó, and attempted to soon resign.
 On 26 July, Castro and Matos met at the Hilton Hotel in Havana, where, according to Matos, Castro told him: "Your resignation is not acceptable at this point.
 We still have too much work to do.
 I admit that Raúl [Castro] and Che [Guevara] are flirting with Marxism ... but you have the situation under control ...
 Forget about resigning ...
 But if in a while you believe the situation is not changing, you have the right to resign."

-Huber Matos, military chief of Camagüey province, had complained to Fidel Castro that communists were being allowed to occupy leadership positions in the revolutionary government and the army.
+Matos, then serving as military chief of Camagüey province, had complained to Fidel Castro that communists were being allowed to occupy leadership positions in the revolutionary government and the army.
 Finding Castro unwilling to discuss his concerns, Matos sent a letter to Castro resigning his command.
-Castro denounced Matos and sent troops to occupy key positions in Camagüey, expecting incorrectly that Matos would lead a revolt, and named Cienfuegos to take command and to arrest Matos.
+Castro denounced Matos and sent troops to occupy key positions in Camagüey, expecting incorrectly that Matos would lead a revolt, and named Camilo Cienfuegos to take command and to arrest Matos.
 Matos pleaded with Cienfuegos who was a close friend, to listen to his concerns, but Cienfuegos assured him it could be worked out and arrested Matos.
-Shortly after Hubert Matos' detention various other disillusioned economists would send in their resignations.
+Shortly after Hubert Matos' detention various other disillusioned figures would send in their resignations.
 Felipe Pazos would resign as head of the National Bank and be replaced within a month by Che Guevara.
 Cabinet members Manuel Ray and Faustino Perez also resigned.
 The scandal is noted for its occurrence alongside a greater trend of removals of Fidel Castro's former collaborators in the revolution.
 It marked a turning point where Fidel Castro was beginning to exert more personal control over the new government in Cuba.
-Matos' arresting officer and former collaborator of Fidel Castro: Camilo Cienfuegos, would soon die in a mysterious plane crash shortly after the incident.
+Cienfuegos himself would soon die in a mysterious plane crash shortly after the incident.

 The United States was already suspicious of Fidel Castro after he enacted the Agrarian Reform Law banning foreigners from owning land and his appointment of communist Nuñez Jimenez as head of the reform program.
 U.S. President Eisenhower refused any aggressive action against Cuba knowing it would push Cuba towards an alliance with the Soviet Union in the Cold War.